Application Deadline

 Step one - Read the application notes

-Exclusions: We do not offer grants for churchyards, tree work, re-decoration, acquisition of works of art or liturgical re-ordering.
+Exclusions: We do not offer grants for churchyards, tree work, re-decoration, acquisition of works of art, liturgical re-ordering, irreversible electrification of mechanical clocks nor the routine servicing of bells or clocks or organs other than essential major works.

 The Trust aims to help those who are most in need of outside support.
 We have regard to the following factors: